monagjr/miq-nz-booking-tools/README.md

 If you have questions, feel free to use the [`Discussions`](https://github.com/monagjr/miq-nz-booking-tools/discussions) section (select at the top of this page).
 Asking publicly will help others with a similar question and you might get help from more people.

-> I’m getting a `502 Bad Gateway`, `404` or `403 Forbidden` Error.
-What should I do?

-This wil happen after the website has refreshed many times.
-Please wait 5-10 minutes and reactivate the script/app.

-> How much time do I have to book a spot?

-It seems that currently, less than 3 seconds.
-This might vary though.

-> After I click next, the page refreshes and nothing happens.

-This means that unfortunately, someone was quicker than you to secure the date.

 ## Contributions

 These tools are only a quick attempt to create some remedy.
 They are by far, not finished or perfect.
 Also, in case MIQ changes their website, they might break any time too.